iffy/generalconference/data/eng/1993-10/026-strength-in-counsel/text.md

 followed, I believe can help us be more effective with our families and in our Church callings.

-First, focus on fundamentals.
-We have certainly been taught about these fundamentals during this conference.
+**First, focus on fundamentals.** We have certainly been taught about these fundamentals during this conference.
 Those who teach must make sure the doctrine remains pure and that it is taught.
 Teach by the Spirit, using the scriptures and the approved curriculum. _Do not_ introduce or dwell on speculative and questionable topics.
 Study the teachings of this conference in family home evenings and in family discussions; they will strengthen your homes.
 In a world that is filled with sin, conflict, and confusion, we can find peace and safety in knowing and living the revealed truths of the gospel.

-Second, focus on people.
-Coordination and calendaring have their time and place, but too many council meetings begin and end there.
+**Second, focus on people.** Coordination and calendaring have their time and place, but too many council meetings begin and end there.
 Rather than reciting a litany of organizational plans and reports, spend most of the time in council meetings reviewing the needs of individual members.
 In doing so, confidentiality is critical.
 Council members must hold all matters discussed in council meetings in strict confidence.

-Third, promote free and open expression.
-Such expression is essential if we are to achieve the purpose of councils.
+**Third, promote free and open expression.** Such expression is essential if we are to achieve the purpose of councils.
 Leaders and parents should establish a climate that is conducive to openness, where every person is important and every opinion valued.
-The Lord admonished: "Let one speak at a time and let all listen unto his sayings, that when _all_ have spoken that _all_ may be edified" ([D&amp;C 88:122](https://www.lds.org/scriptures/dc- testament/dc/88.122?lang=eng#121); emphasis added).
+The Lord admonished: "Let one speak at a time and let all listen unto his sayings, that when _all_ have spoken that _all_ may be edified" ([D&amp;C 88:122](/scriptures/dc-testament/dc/88.122?lang=eng#121); emphasis added).
 Leaders should provide adequate time for council meetings and should remember that councils are for leaders to listen at least as much as they speak.

-Fourth, participation is a privilege.
-With that privilege comes responsibility --responsibility to work within the parameters of the organization, to be prepared, to share, to advocate vigorously the position you believe to be right.
+**Fourth, participation is a privilege.** With that privilege comes responsibility--responsibility to work within the parameters of the organization, to be prepared, to share, to advocate vigorously the position you believe to be right.
 But just as important is the responsibility to support and sustain the final decision of the council leader, even if you do not agree fully.

 President David O. McKay told of a meeting of the Council of the Twelve Apostles where a question of grave importance was discussed.
 He and the other